Ecwid/ecwid-api-docs/includes/_authentication.md

 https://www.example.com/myapp?error=access_denied
 ```

 Upon authorization, Ecwid redirects the user to the application's `redirect_uri` specified in request with a `code` parameter in that URL.
 The value of this parameter **is not an actual token for the store** and it must be exchanged for the token in the next step of the process.
+You can contact us to change the `redirect_uri` value

 If your application is installed on a device (mobile, desktop, etc.) we suggest using a deep link to your app as a `redirect_uri`.
 Deep linking allows applications to direct user to a specific page within the application, just like a regular URL on the Internet.
 [Learn more about deep linking and how to enable it in your application](https://savvyapps.com/blog/how-to-use-deep-linking-in-your-mobile-app).